 Book Club Project

-EGC recognizes members not only love gardening – but love reading about gardens as well!
-This project is an easy and relaxed way to meet and enjoy the company of bibliophiles.
-Reading groups meet about once every two months in members’ homes.
+well!
+This is an easy and relaxed way to meet and enjoy the company of bibliophiles.

 Floral Therapy Project